Constitution of the ISAE

 9. Electronic 'Meetings'

 a.
 Electronic discussions (meetings) between Council Officers are permitted.
 Such "meetings" rank equally with "meetings" at which the persons are physically present.
-Such "meetings" may be held using email, web-based message boards, video- or tele-conferencing or other electronic formats.
+Such "meetings" may be held using email, web-based message boards, video- or tele-conferencing, other electronic formats or combinations of such formats.
 The Hon.
 Secretary must ensure that all persons entitled to take part are informed in good time of the agenda.
 A Council Officer is deemed to be taking part once the Hon.
 Secretary has received a reply from the Officer of his or her participation in the meeting.
-The quorum and the recording of the minutes shall be as in Clause 3i above.
+The quorum and the recording of the minutes shall be as in Clause 3j above.

 b.
 If the Hon.
-President decides that a vote be taken, Council Officers must register their vote by email direct to the Hon.
-Secretary in such a way that their vote is not revealed to other Council Officers.
+President decides that a vote be taken during an electronic, text-based meeting, Council Officers must register their vote by email direct to the Hon.
+Secretary in such a way that their vote is not revealed to other Council Officers; alternatively, online-voting tools can be used.
 Once the Hon.
 Secretary forms the opinion that all those entitled to vote have voted, and has allowed for differences in time-zones, the result of the vote may be revealed.

 c.
 Standing committees and any special committees of ISAE can similarly hold electronic "meetings" provided such are held under similar terms as the electronic meetings of Council.